-Helping my mom with our dog as she delivered her puppies… puppies are magical!
-I also loved fishing with my dad.
+Helping my mom with our dog as she delivered her puppies… puppies are magical.
+I also love fishing with my dad.

 2. I love being a mental health counselor because . . .

 People have amazing life experiences and stories to share!
 Working with people in their vulnerability is an honor.
-Connection with others is a life force, and counseling is a unique path to connecting with others.
+Connection with others is a force, and counseling is a unique path to connection with others.

 3. A life lesson I’ve learned from my clients is . . .

-4. Four words that describe my counseling style are . . .
+4. Three words that describe my counseling style are . . .